AKHughes1994/AstKAT/README.md

 ### What is this?

-A routine to empirically determine the astrometric error for the time domain with radio interferometric data (Originally Designed for MeerKAT observation).
+This is a routine to empirically determine the astrometric error for the time domain with radio interferometric data (Originally Designed for MeerKAT observation).
 See the file `explanation.pdf' for the motivation behind the routine and a description.

 ---
 ### The Controlling Parameters are in the config.ini file